W. O. Bentley: Lock-out

 As obliged to do by the court he joined Rolls-Royce under a contract extending from 1 May 1932 to the end of April 1935.

+Bentley had hopes that he would be assigned his own design team within Rolls-Royce.
+The first meeting between Bentley and Henry Royce put an end to this illusion when Royce said “I believe you are a commercial man, Mr Bentley?” with Bentley replying “Well, not really – primarily I suppose I’m more a technical specialist.”
+Royce continued “You’re not an engineer then, are you?” to which Bentley reposed “I think you were a boy in the GN running sheds at Peterborough, a bit before I was a premium apprentice at Doncaster.”
 Rolls-Royce isolated him in London and Europe, keeping him occupied as liaison between customers and—at long range—the works, to test drive vehicles at Brooklands and for long test runs across the Continent and the Alps.

 While he worked on testing the prototype he was only permitted to comment on the design of what would become the new Derby 3 1/2-litre announced in October 1933.
-Around that time he managed to begin to report in person to the design teams at Derby making friends in the process.
-Among them Harry Grylls and Stewart Tresilian who did some design-only work on a short-stroke replacement for the V12 engine for their Phantom III.
-W. O. had been effectively sequestered from the design team of the new car bearing his own name.
-But, he did admire their achievement.
+Around that time he managed to begin to report in person to the design teams at Derby making friends in the process, among them Harry Grylls and Stewart Tresilian who did some design-only work on a short-stroke replacement for the V12 engine for their Phantom III.
+Bentley had been effectively sequestered from the design team of the new car bearing his own name, but he did admire their achievement.

 Rolls-Royce promoted its new line of Bentleys as "The Silent Sports Car".
-W. O. left Rolls-Royce at the end of April 1935 with a sense of freedom.
+Bentley left Rolls-Royce at the end of his contract in April 1935 with a sense of freedom.